corda/corda/docs/source/corda-configuration-file.rst

 emailAddress
-  email address responsible for node administration, used by Compatibility Zone administrator.
+  The email address responsible for node administration, used by the Compatibility Zone administrator.

   *Default:* company@example.com